20+ step Shopify SEO checklist: roadmap to your store's high rankings

 On-page SEO deals with optimizing separate pages to help them rank higher in search engines.
 Here are all the tasks you should implement to improve your position in search results:

-7. Insert keywords into URLs
+8. Include keywords into your URLs

 Making SEO-friendly URLs helps both users and search engines understand what your page is about.
 It should contain the main keyword and shouldn’t be too long.
 Plus, the words should be separated by hyphens.